morganleighfranke/responsive_portfolio/README.md

 # responsive_portfolio

 # Description
 This is a responsive website that holds my information and projects for future employers to assess my work.
+The focus is on the nav bar and working links, and responsive images using Bootstrap's columns and grids system.

 # Screenshots